 Most students will need four years.
 The coursework generally takes two years to complete.
 Also, it usually takes another year to pass comprehensive exams, to develop a dissertation topic and to defend a dissertation proposal.
 The fourth year is typically spent doing the dissertation research.

-The Ph.D. programs are full time except for the Ph.D. in Applied Statistics which can be a full-time or part-time program.
+The Ph.D. programs are full time except for Applied Statistics and Information Technology which can be full or part time.
 Students will normally be expected to enroll for nine hours each semester.
 Most courses will be offered during the day.
 Ph.D. students normally serve as either a teaching assistant or research assistant throughout the program.
 These experiences are an important part of the training and overall doctoral experience.
 It would be difficult for someone to manage both a full-time job and the doctoral program’s requirements, therefore it is not recommended.

 When you are offered admission to the program your letter of admission will identify a faculty member who will serve as your initial advisor when you enter the program.
 This obligates neither you nor the faculty member for a four-year period of supervision; as your interests and research agenda develop toward the preparation of a dissertation proposal, it is certainly possible that a different faculty member will emerge as the appropriate advisor for your dissertation research.
 With the help of your initial advisor you will put together a program committee of faculty who will advise you regarding your dissertation.